-- Complete necessary construction for the project at a minimum of 14 project sites. - Install a minimum of 130 Level 2 charging ports across project sites. - Install a minimum of 20 DCFC charging ports across project sites. - Total kW output of all installed ports shall be at least 3,806 kW. - Submit to the CAM an AB 841 Certification that certifies the project has complied with all AB 841 (2020) requirements specified in Exhibit C or describes why the AB 841 requirements do not apply to the project.
+- Install a minimum of 114 Level 2 charging ports across project sites.
+Total kW output of all installed ports shall be at least 706.8 kW. - Install a minimum of 36 DCFC charging ports across project sites.
+Total kW output of all installed ports shall be at least 5,400 kW. - Submit to the CAM an AB 841 Certification that certifies the project has complied with all AB 841 (2020) requirements specified in Exhibit C or describes why the AB 841 requirements do not apply to the project.
 The certification shall be signed by Recipient's authorized representative. - Submit to the CAM EVITP Certification Numbers of each Electric Vehicle Infrastructure Training Program certified electrician that installed electric vehicle charging infrastructure or equipment.
 EVITP Certification Numbers are not required to be submitted if AB 841 requirements do not apply to the project. - Ensure all electric vehicle supply equipment (EVSE) installed for commercial use has a type approval certificate issued through the California Type Evaluation Program (CTEP) administered by the California Department of Food and Agriculture Division of Measurement Standards or Certificate of Conformance issued by the National Type Evaluation Program (NTEP) administered through the National Conference on Weights and Measures.
-California accepts NTEP certificates so long as the device also meets CCR Title 4, Section 4002.11. - Unless otherwise updated by the California Division of Measurement Standards, ensure installation, repair, and/or maintenance on commercial EVSE is performed by a Registered Service Agency (RSA) and after the device is placed in service, the RSA must report this information to the county within 24 hours.
+California accepts NTEP certificates so long as the device also meets CCR Title 4, Section 4002.11. - Unless otherwise updated by the Division of Measurement Standards, ensure installation, repair, and/or maintenance on commercial EVSE is performed by a Registered Service Agency (RSA) and after the device is placed in service, the RSA must report this information to the county within 24 hours.
 Device owners are responsible for registering their device with the county.